 |Glen Raven||$1,500||Mathematics or Natural Sciences||Development or application of textiles, fabrics, and/or garments||6|

 |Wise||$1,000||Any major within the Arts and Sciences||Human Services, especially the well-being of children in society||1|

 |Sinclair||$1,000||Any major within the Arts and Sciences||Social or behavioral sciences, and particularly research associated with the complex issues of sexual orientation||1|

 Click HERE for more information on the awards.

-Click here to go to the Writing Center for help with the application (sign up for a feedback session).
+Click here to go to the Writing Center.

 - We have moved the endowed grant deadline to March of each academic year.
 The change in deadline will allow students to access their funds earlier and will thus have the complete academic year to use their funds (because endowed grant funds must be spent in the academic year of the award June-May).
-In Spring 2020, 4 Glen Raven Endowed Grants were awarded.
-We have opened up the applications again for Fall 2020.
+Students are only eligible for one endowed grant per academic/budget year.